-Philosophy of Music Education
+Philosophy of Theatre Education

-The study and performance of music is an opportunity that our young people truly need.
-It is not our goal as teachers to make professional musicians of our students, but rather it is to enable them to enjoy fully the life-long benefits of making music.
-The skills learned in our school orchestra program - self-discipline, increased self-esteem, group cooperation, commitment, responsibility to self and to a group, and teamwork - will be reflected in a successful adult life.
-Knowing that great performances are the fruits of a considerable investment in preparation, hard work, and lessons learned from failure, the opportunity to enjoy a new level of communication and self-expression is the goal for every musician, young or old.
-Creativity is within us all, and the language of music serves as the perfect vehicle for this journey in personal growth and in the development of knowledge and skills.
+The study and performance of theatre is an opportunity that our young people truly need.
+It is not our goal as teachers to make professional artists of our students, but rather it is to enable them to enjoy fully the life-long benefits of making art.
+The skills learned in our school theatre program - self-discipline, increased self-esteem, group cooperation, commitment, responsibility to self and to a group, and teamwork - will be reflected in a successful adult life.
+Knowing that great performances are the fruits of a considerable investment in preparation, hard work, and lessons learned from failure, the opportunity to enjoy a new level of communication and self-expression is the goal for every theatre artist, young or old.
+Creativity is within us all, and theatre serves as the perfect vehicle for this journey in personal growth and in the development of knowledge and skills.